Contributing to Public AI Network

 - Slack: Ask questions in

-#generalor#website - Email: hello@publicai.network
+#generalor#website- our community is friendly! - Email: hello@publicai.network

 Don’t be shy - we were all beginners once, and we want to make this as accessible as possible.